REG 05.20.05 - Consultation and Written Assessments, Recommendations and Responses in RPT Review

 5.1 Evaluations by accomplished scholars who are not a part of the NC State community provide a valuable element in assessing the accomplishments of faculty (note: external evaluations are not required for reappointments).
 External evaluations must be solicited and reviewed in the form of letters of evaluation.

-5.2 Identifying Scholarly External Evaluators
+5.2 Identifying Scholarly External Evaluators and Potential Conflicts of Interest

-5.2.3 The candidate must be given the opportunity to suggest names of evaluators.
-In arriving at the collection of scholars from which evaluations will be solicited, these suggestions will be considered by the Department Head along with guidance from members of the DVF, the candidate’s mentor(s), or others with expertise appropriate to the area of specialty of the candidate, as appropriate.
+5.2.4 In arriving at the collection of scholars from which evaluations will be solicited, the candidate’s suggestions must be considered by the Department Head along with guidance from members of the DVF, the candidate’s mentor(s), or others with expertise appropriate to the area of specialty of the candidate, including departments or units formally involved in joint or interdisciplinary reviews.
 College Reappointment, Promotion and Tenure Rules may also require the Dean’s review or approval of selected reviewers.

 5.3 Obtaining Scholarly External Evaluations